willf/alfred-scripts/README.md

 Creating the Alfred workflow is relatively simple.
 Create a new worklfow and name it.
 Typically, it will have four steps:

 1. A trigger command
-2. Executing ⌘Q to copy text into the clipboard
+2. Executing ⌘C to copy text into the clipboard
 3. Running your script
-4. Executing ⌘C to paste text
+4. Executing ⌘V to paste text

 The script should look like this (I use [zsh](https://www.zsh.org), but you might need to source a different dot-file):